jaredfholgate/jaredfholgate.github.io/docs/index.md

 Jared is a Cloud Solution Architect at Microsoft, working in the Customer Architecture and Engineering Team.
 He is a tech lead for Azure Verified Modules and Azure Landing Zones with a particular focus on IaC with Terraform.
 Prior to Microsoft Jared worked in Software Engineering as an individual contributor and leader.
 Most recently he worked at HashiCorp as a Terraform SME.
 He likes to talk about DevOps and Infrastructure as Code.

-I co-organise [Yorkshire DevOps](https://yorkshiredevops.dev), come and join us at one of our events.
+I co-organise [Yorkshire DevOps](https://yorkshiredevops.dev) and [Yorkshire Azure User Group](https://yorkshireazuregroup.cloud).
+Come and join us at one of our events.

 ## Get in Touch